The Marshall Mathers LP: Censorship

 In his book Edited Clean Version: Technology and the Culture of Control, author Raiford Guins writes that the clean version of The Marshall Mathers LP "resembles a cross between a cell phone chat with terrible reception...and a noted hip-hop lyricist suffering from an incurable case of hiccups."

 This version of the album often either omits words completely or obscures them with added sound effects.
 The clean version of the album did not censor all profanity.
 Words like "ass", "bitch", "goddamn", and "shit" were uncensored.
-However, on the track "The Real Slim Shady", the words "bitch" and "shit" were censored out, as they used the clean version released for radio.
-References to violence and weapons were also significantly altered, and the songs "Kill You", "Drug Ballad" and "Bitch Please II" are written as "**** You", "Ballad" and "***** Please II" on the back cover of the album.
-The song "Kim" is removed completely and replaced by the South Park-themed "The Kids".
+However, on the track "The Real Slim Shady", the words "bitch" and "shit" were censored out, as its radio edit was mainly used.
+References to violence and weapons were also significantly altered, and the titles to the songs "Kill You", "Drug Ballad", and "Bitch Please II" are censored on the back cover.
+The song "Kim" is removed completely and replaced by "The Kids", a South Park-themed track about drug usage and the American youth which is also featured on the special edition of the album.

-Significant edits were made to aggressive and violent lyrics that were aimed at police, prostitutes, women, homosexuals, bullies and schools.
+Special attention was given to editing aggressive and violent lyrics that were aimed at police, prostitutes, women, homosexuals, bullies, minors, and schools.
 In response to the attack that had occurred at Columbine High School in April 1999, names of guns and sounds of them firing were censored.
 Interscope Records insisted on censoring the words "kids" and "Columbine" from the line, "I take seven [kids] from [Columbine], stand them all in line" from "I'm Back", even on the explicit version of the album.
 Mike Rubin of Spin called the censorship a "curious decision, given that lyrics like 'Take drugs / Rape sluts' are apparently permissible".
-Eminem commented on his lyrics regarding the shooting, "That Columbine shit is so fucking touchy.
-As much sympathy as we give the Columbine shootings, nobody ever looked at it from the fuckin' point of view of the kids who were bullied—I mean, they took their own fucking life!
+Eminem commented on his lyrics regarding the shooting, calling the specific Columbine incident "so fucking touchy."
+He elaborated being saying, "as much sympathy as we give the Columbine shootings, nobody ever looked at it from the fuckin' point of view of the kids who were bullied — I mean, they took their own fucking life!
 And it was because they were pushed so far to the fucking edge that they were fucking so mad.
 I've been that mad."
-The full line appears uncensored in Eminem's song "Rap God" from The Marshall Mathers LP 2.
-The line "It doesn't matter [your attorney Fred Gibson's a] faggot" was also censored from "Marshall Mathers", which refers to his mother Debbie Nelson's lawyer, who assisted her in filing a lawsuit against the rapper for defamation regarding lyrics from The Slim Shady LP.
+The full line appears uncensored in Eminem's song "Rap God" from The Marshall Mathers LP 2, although it remains censored on the clean version.

+The line "It doesn't matter, [your attorney Fred Gibson's a] faggot" was also censored from "Marshall Mathers"; the line refers to his mother Debbie Nelson's lawyer, who assisted her in filing a lawsuit against the rapper for defamation regarding lyrics from The Slim Shady LP.